Diseases & Conditions

 A Parent's First Questions About Scoliosis

 Scoliosis is a sideways curve in the spine commonly seen in children and adolescents.
 There are several different types of scoliosis.
-By far, the most common type is "idiopathic," which means the exact cause is not known.
+By far, the most common type is "idiopathic," which means that the exact cause is not known.
 Idiopathic scoliosis can occur in toddlers and young children, but the majority of cases occur from age 10 to the time a child is fully grown.

 Treatment for scoliosis may take several forms depending on the age of the patient, the type of scoliosis and the tendency of the curve to worsen.

 What is the difference between idiopathic scoliosis and other types of scoliosis?

 Idiopathic scoliosis.
 The term "idiopathic" means unknown cause.
 Although we do not know for sure what causes the majority of scoliosis cases (80% to 85%), we do know that it tends to run in families.
 Scoliosis is not a disease that is caught from someone else, like a cold.
 There is nothing you could have done to prevent it.

 Congenital scoliosis.
 The term "congenital" means that you are born with the condition.
 Congenital scoliosis starts as the spine forms before birth.
 Part of one vertebra (or more) does not form completely or the vertebrae do not separate properly.
 Some types of congenital scoliosis can change quickly with growth, while others remain unchanged.
 This type of scoliosis can be associated with other health issues, such as heart and kidney problems.

 Neuromuscular scoliosis.
 Any medical condition that affects the nerves and muscles can lead to scoliosis.
 This is most commonly due to muscle imbalance and/or weakness.
 Common neuromuscular conditions that can lead to scoliosis include cerebral palsy, muscular dystrophy, and spinal cord injury.

 How serious is adolescent idiopathic scoliosis?